oracle/coherence-operator/docs/samples/management/rest/ssl/README.md

-# Enable SSL with management over REST
+# Enable SSL with Management over REST Endpoint

-By default when the Coherence chart is installed the Management over REST endpoint will be exposed as port 30000 (via HTTP) on each of the Pods.
+By default, when the Coherence chart is installed, the Management over REST endpoint is exposed at port 30000 (through HTTP) on each of the pods.

-This sample shows how you can access configure the Management over REST endpoint to use SSL.
+This sample shows how you can access and configure the management over REST endpoint to use SSL.

-> **Note**: Use of Management over REST is only available when using the
-> operator with Coherence 12.2.1.4.
+> **Note**: Use of management over REST endpoint is available only when using the operator with Oracle Coherence 12.2.1.4.0 version.

 [Return to Management over REST samples](../)  [Return to Management samples](../../) / [Return to samples](../../../README.md#list-of-samples)

 ## Sample files

 * [src/main/java/com/oracle/coherence/examples/SampleRESTClient.java](src/main/java/com/oracle/coherence/examples/SampleRESTClient.java) -
-  client to connect to management over rest via SSL
+  Client to connect to management over REST through SSL

 * [src/main/java/com/oracle/coherence/examples/HttpSSLHelper.java](src/main/java/com/oracle/coherence/examples/HttpSSLHelper.java) -
-  client to connect to management over rest via SSL
+  Client to connect to management over Rest through SSL

 ## Prerequisites

-Ensure you have already installed the Coherence Operator by using the instructions [here](../../../README.md#install-the-coherence-operator).
+Ensure you have already installed the Coherence Operator using the instructions [here](../../../README.md#install-the-coherence-operator).

 ## Installation Steps

-1. Change to the `samples/management/rest/ssl/src/main/resources/certs` directory and ensure you have your maven build environment set for JDK8 and build the project.
+1. Change to the `samples/management/rest/ssl/src/main/resources/certs` directory and ensure that you have Maven build environment set for JDK 8 and build the project:

    ```bash
    $ mvn clean compile
    ```

    > **Note**: This sample uses self-signed certificates and simple passwords.
-They are for sample
-   > purposes only and should **NOT** use these in a production environment.
-   > You should use and generate proper certificates with appropriate passwords.
+They are for sample purposes only and must not be used in a production environment.
+You must use and generate proper certificates with appropriate passwords.

-1. Create the SSL Secret
+1. Create the SSL Secret:

    ```bash
    $ cd /src/main/resources/certs